 Underdogs are those who are expected to lose, never a safe bet.
 They’re the ones who meld seamlessly with the urban landscape, on whom our gaze settles but never dares to linger.

 In this choreographic piece, my aim is to observe the way in which our bodies are shot through with urban imagery and the traces this leaves behind.
-What influences do we place ourselves under, with whom do we identify to build our personalities, our body states?
-Which images do we cast far away from ourselves, which do we reject from our identity?
+What influences do we appropriate from, with what characters do we identify to build our personalities, our body states?
 Hip-hop dance, the urban dance form par excellence, is fuelled by everything that challenges the norms.
 The dancer is keen on detecting any sign of a transgression and to transform it into a creative gesture.

 When I watch a dancer perform, I am moved by these interiorised signs.
-For hip-hop dance draws its inspiration from the postures, gestures and energies of characters found in the clubs and on the streets of popular neighbourhoods.
+For hip-hop dance draws its inspiration from the postures, gestures and energies of characters found in the clubs and in the working-class neighborhoods of 1970s America.
 Throughout this performance, I want the dancers to explore the very source of their gestural actions through their dance: to which symbols, to which social markers does it connect?
 How do the dancers relate personally and emotionally to their own dance’s etymology?
 How deeply is the explosive energy of their bodies rooted in rebellion, or the rebelliousness of popular movements fighting for the underdogs, for the outcasts of our society?

 “In the turbulent mass of peripheral glances, I receive and send out signals with no address.
 Permeated by the flows of communication between mute bodies, I am lulled by the customary hubbub.
 A salute, a pointing finger, a stooped shoulder, a head on one side, a determined jaw, an affected gait, an accelerated pace, a waisted silhouette, a hidden glance, a calculated trajectory… A mass of interiorized signs bubble within me.
 My actions express only a fraction of the collective body language.
 I celebrate my harmony with the city by jostling my memories of its inhabitants in one single concentrated noisy move.
 Here is my dance: welcome to my city.”Anne Nguyen, Manual of the city warrior